 Although it is not possible to comprehensively survey these research areas in the confines of this paper, it is worthwhile identifying some of the major contributions in these areas that have influenced subsequent research efforts and have a bearing on this research initiative.
-Significant attempts to include advanced transactional concepts and exception handling capabilities in workflow systems include WAMO [8] which provided the ability to specify transactional properties for tasks which identified how failures should be dealt with, ConTracts [20] which proposed a coordinated, nested transaction model for workflow execution allowing for forward, backward and partial recovery in the event of failure and Exotica [2] which provided a mechanism for incorporating Sagas and Flexible transactions in the commercial FlowMark workflow product.
-OPERA [13, 14] was one of the first initiatives to incorporate language primitives for exception handling into a workflow system and it also allowed exception handling strategies to be modelled in the same notation as that used for representing workflow processes.
-TREX [28] proposed a transaction model that involves treating all types of workflow failures as exceptions.
+Significant attempts to include advanced transactional concepts and exception handling capabilities in workflow systems include WAMO [6] which provided the ability to specify transactional properties for tasks which identified how failures should be dealt with, ConTracts [16] which proposed a coordinated, nested transaction model for workflow execution allowing for forward, backward and partial recovery in the event of failure and Exotica [2] which provided a mechanism for incorporating Sagas and Flexible transactions in the commercial FlowMark workflow product.
+OPERA [10] was one of the first initiatives to incorporate language primitives for exception handling into a workflow system and it also allowed exception handling strategies to be modelled in the same notation as that used for representing workflow processes.
+TREX [23] proposed a transaction model that involves treating all types of workflow failures as exceptions.
 A series of exception types were delineated and the exception handler utilised in a given situation was determined by a combination of the task and the exception experienced.
-WIDE [5] developed a comprehensive language - Chimera-Exc - for specifying exception handling strategies in the form of Event-Condition-Action (ECA) rules.
+WIDE [4] developed a comprehensive language - Chimera-Exc - for specifying exception handling strategies in the form of Event-Condition-Action (ECA) rules.

-Other important contributions include [17] which identified the concepts of compensation spheres and atomicity spheres and their applicability to workflow systems, [7] which proposed independent models for the specification of workflow and transaction properties using generic rules to integrate the workflow specification and the atomicity specification into a single model based on Petri Nets, [3] which proposed modelling workflow systems as a set of reified objects with associated constraints and conceptualising exceptions as violations of those constraints which are capable of being detected and managed, [4] which describes a high-level framework for handling exceptions in web-based workflow applications together with an implementation based on extensions to WebML and [19] which first identified the pivot, retriable and compensation transaction concepts widely used in subsequent research.
+Other important contributions include [13] which identified the concepts of compensation spheres and atomicity spheres and their applicability to workflow systems, [3] which proposed modelling workflow systems as a set of reified objects with associated constraints and conceptualising exceptions as violations of those constraints which are capable of being detected and managed and [15] which first identified the pivot, retriable and compensation transaction concepts widely used in subsequent research.

-Identifying potential exceptions and suitable handling strategies is a significant problem for large, complex workflows and recent attempts [12, 15] to address this have centred on mining previous execution history to gain an understanding of past exception occurrences and using this knowledge (either at design or runtime) in order to determine a suitable handling strategy.
-[16] proposes a knowledge-based solution to the issue based on the establishment of a shared, generic and reusable taxonomy of exceptions.
-[18] uses a case-based reasoning approach to match exception occurrences with suitable handling strategies.
+Identifying potential exceptions and suitable handling strategies is a significant problem for large, complex workflows.
+Recent attempts [9, 11] to address this have centred on mining execution logs to gain an understanding of previous exceptions and using this knowledge to establish suitable handling strategies.
+[12] proposes a knowledge-based solution based on the establishment of a shared, generic and reusable taxonomy of exceptions.
+[14] uses a case-based reasoning approach to match exception occurrences with suitable handling strategies.

-Until recently the area of unexpected exceptions has mainly been investigated in the context of adaptive or evolutionary workflow [21] which centre on dynamic change of the process model.
-A detailed review of this area is beyond the scope of this paper, however two recent initiatives which offer the potential to address both expected and unexpected exceptions simultaneously are ADOME-WFMS [6] which provides an adaptive workflow execution model in which exception handlers are specified generically using ECA rules providing the opportunity for reuse in multiple scenarios and user-guided adaptation where they are not found to be suitable, and [1] which describes a combination of "worklets" and "ripple-down rules" as a means of dynamic workflow evolution and exception handling.
+Until recently the area of unexpected exceptions has mainly been investigated in the context of adaptive or evolutionary workflow [17] which centre on dynamic change of the process model.
+A detailed review of this area is beyond the scope of this paper, however two recent initiatives which offer the potential to address both expected and unexpected exceptions simultaneously are ADOME-WFMS [5] which provides an adaptive workflow execution model in which exception handlers are specified generically using ECA rules providing the opportunity for reuse in multiple scenarios and user-guided adaptation where they need refinement, and [1] which describes a combination of "worklets" and "ripple-down rules" as a means of dynamic workflow evolution and exception handling.